chinamike65/hugo-tuolesi/content/book5/book5en.md

 After seeing the Dao and the voice-hearing and seeing the Dao, it can also be divided into the eight forbearances and the eight wisdoms.

 From the beginning of Path of Seeing, the Shravaka has realized the emptiness of human beings without self, and can break the afflictions of discrimination.
 Among them, there are forty kinds of afflictions of discrimination in the desire realm, and thirty-six kinds each in the form realm and the formless realm.
-One hundred and twelve species in total.
+One hundred and twelve aspects in total.

 Predestined awareness and seeing the Dharma can break the vexation barrier of discrimination.

 When Mahayana Bodhisattva sees the way, he can break the obstacle of discriminating afflictions and discriminating knowledge.

 Fourth, after the present

 The meaning of hindsight is to continue to practice the Noble Eightfold Path after seeing the position of the Way, until the true meaning is realized.

 Cultivation of the Dao is the concept of hindsight, which is divided into three levels: cultivating the Dao to break the Dao, cultivating the Dao to liberate the Dao, and attaining the Dao after cultivating the Dao.